parsa-epfl/cloudsuite/docs/benchmarks/media-streaming.md

 $ docker run --name streaming_dataset cloudsuite/media-streaming:dataset ${DATASET_SIZE} ${SESSION_COUNT}
 ```

-`DATASET_SIZE` in GBs, scales the size of the dataset to the given number.
-By default, the dataset container generates ten videos for each of 240p, 360p, 480p, and 720p resolutions, totally with around 3.5 GB size.
+The parameter `DATASET_SIZE`, in GBs, scales the size of the dataset to the given number.
+By default, the dataset container generates ten videos for each of 240p, 360p, 480p, and 720p resolutions, resulting in 3.5 GB size in total.

-`SESSION_COUNT` denotes the number of sessions for streaming the video files.
-For every resolution, the dataset container generates a list of sessions (named `session lists`) to guide the client on how to stress the server.
+The parameter `SESSION_COUNT` denotes the number of sessions for requesting video files.
+For each resolution, the dataset container generates a list of sessions (named `session lists`) to guide the client on how to stress the server.
 By default, the value is five.

-In `videoperf`'s context, a `session` is a sequence of HTTP/HTTPS requests to fetch a specific video chunk.
+In `videoperf`'s context, a `session` is a sequence of HTTP/HTTPS queries to fetch a specific video chunk.
 As a reference, you can find a sample session below:

 ```
 /full-240p-00004.mp4 timeout=10 headers='Range: bytes=0-524287'